Collin Freeland: Life and career

-Collin Freeland was born in the 1930s.
+Collin Freeland was born on 31 January 1933.
 He was awarded a Bachelor of Engineering, and moved to Canberra in 1969.

-In August 1980, Freeland was appointed to his first Secretary job, as head of the Department of Housing and Construction.
+In August 1980, Collin was appointed to his first Secretary job, as head of the Department of Housing and Construction.

-In May 1982, Freeland was appointed Secretary of the Department of Aviation.
+In May 1982, Collin was appointed Secretary of the Department of Aviation.
 In February 1986 he was transferred to head the Department of Transport.
 When departments of the Australian Government were restructured in 1987, he was appointed an Associate Secretary of the Department of Transport and Communications.

-Between 1988 and 1990, Freeland was chief executive and managing director of the Civil Aviation Authority.
+Between 1988 and 1990, Collin was chief executive and managing director of the Civil Aviation Authority.

-In September 1992, Freeland was appointed Chairman of the National Road Trauma Advisory Council.
+In September 1992, Collin was appointed Chairman of the National Road Trauma Advisory Council.

+Collin died on 10 April 2021, at the age of 88.

+More Detailed history of Collin Freeland's life, as written and presented by Phil Bowen: